lklivingstone/flask-ums/README.md

-# Django Todo
+# Flask UMS

-This is a Django project that includes instructions on how to set up and run the project locally.
+This is a Flask project that includes instructions on how to set up and run the project locally.

 ## Clone the Repository

 To get started, clone this GitHub repository to your local machine using the following command:

 git clone https://github.com/lklivingstone/django-todo.git